mozilla-services/heka/docs/source/developing/plugin.rst

 To generate new messages, your filter must call ``PluginHelper.PipelinePack(msgLoopCount int)``.
-The ``msgloopCount`` value to be passed in should be obtained from the ``MsgLoopCount`` value on the pac, that you're already holding, or possibly zero if the new message is being triggered by a timed ticker instead of an incoming message.
+The ``msgloopCount`` value to be passed in should be obtained from the ``MsgLoopCount`` value on the pack that you're already holding, or possibly zero if the new message is being triggered by a timed ticker instead of an incoming message.
 The PipelinePack method will either return a pack ready for you to populate or nil if the loop